Cyfrin/Updraft/courses/foundry/3-html-fund-me/4-function-selectors/+page.md

 cast sig "fund()"
 ```

-The above should result in the output `0xb60d4288` and when we compare this to the `Hex` data in our Metamask, we see that it does indeed match!
+The above should result in the output `0xb60d4288` and when we compare this to the `Hex` data in our MetaMask, we see that it does indeed match!

 Were the function being called something secret/nefarious like `stealMoney()`.
 This function selector would be completely different.
 Running our cast command again confirms this clearly with a return of `0xa7ea5e4e`.